Komal Thatal: Career

 Born in Sikkim, Thatal began playing competitive football in 2011 when he joined the Namchi Sports Academy of his native state.
 He spent three years at the academy before being advised by his coach to attend trials for the AIFF Elite Academy and India U17 side which would play in the 2017 FIFA U-17 World Cup.
 After impressing the coaches, Thatal joined the academy and team.

 ATK

 After the U-17 World Cup, Thatal decided against joining the rest of his teammates with Indian Arrows, a development team which was to play in the I-League.
 Instead, Thatal joined Indian Super League side ATK for the 2017–18 season.
 He made his professional debut for the club on 28 January 2018 in their match against Jamshedpur.
-Aged just 17 years and 132 days, Thatal became the youngest footballer to play an Indian Super League match.
+Aged 17 years and 132 days, Thatal became the youngest footballer to play an Indian Super League match.
 He came on in stoppage time towards the end of the match as ATK were defeated 1–0.
 Thatal made only two appearances for ATK in the entire season.